-- If the DHW consumption differs from day to day, you can program a weekly schedule with different desired DHW tank temperatures for each day. - The lower the desired DHW tank temperature, the more cost effective.
-By selecting a larger DHW tank, you can lower the desired DHW tank temperature. - The heat pump itself can produce domestic hot water of maximum 63°C (57°C if outdoor temperature is low).
+- If the DHW consumption differs from day to day, you can program a weekly schedule with different desired storage tank temperatures for each day. - The lower the desired storage tank temperature, the more cost effective.
+By selecting a larger storage tank, you can lower the desired storage tank temperature. - The heat pump itself can produce domestic hot water of maximum 63°C (57°C if outdoor temperature is low).
 The electrical resistance integrated in the heat pump can increase this temperature.
 However, this consumes more energy.
-We recommend to set the desired DHW tank temperature below 63°C to avoid using the electrical resistance. - The higher the outdoor temperature, the better the performance of the heat pump. - If energy prices are the same during the day and the night, we recommend to heat up the DHW tank during the day. - If energy prices are lower during the night, we recommend to heat up the DHW tank during the night. - When the heat pump produces domestic hot water, depending on total heating demand and the scheduled priority setting, it might not be able to heat up a space.
-In case you need domestic hot water and space heating at the same time, we recommend to produce the domestic hot water during the night when there is lower space heating demand or during the time when occupants are not present.
+We recommend to set the desired DHW tank temperature below 63°C to avoid using the electrical resistance. - The higher the outdoor temperature, the better the performance of the heat pump. - If energy prices are the same during the day and the night, we recommend to heat up the storage tank during the day. - If energy prices are lower during the night, we recommend to heat up the storage tank during the night. - When the heat pump produces domestic hot water, it cannot heat up a space.
+In case you need domestic hot water and space heating at the same, we recommend to produce the domestic hot water during the night when there is lower space heating demand.

-6.4.3 Setup and configuration - DHW tank
+6.4.3 Setup and configuration - storage tank

-For large DHW consumptions, you can heat up the DHW tank several times during the day.

-- To heat up the DHW tank to the desired DHW tank temperature, you can use the following energy sources:

-- Thermodynamic cycle of the heat pump

-- Electrical backup heater
+- For large DHW consumptions, you can heat up the storage tank several times during the day. - To heat up the storage tank to the desired storage tank temperature, you can use the following energy sources: - Thermodynamic cycle of the heat pump - Electrical backup heater - Bivalent heat source, see "6.3 Setting up bivalent heat sources" [▶ 55] - For more information about optimizing the energy consumption for producing domestic hot water, see "10 Configuration" [▶ 143].